DesignFreo – we’ve launched! But why here and why now? Founder Pippa Hurst traces the DesignFreo story back to a lightbulb moment from her childhood.

 I’m 12 years old and I’m sitting in a dark cinema somewhere in Perth.

-Fast forward to Fremantle 2019.
-Walyalup is a creative place that has long celebrated art and artists.
+Fast forward to Fremantle 2020.
+I’m living in Walyalup, a creative place that has long celebrated art and artists.
 What’s not so visible is the depth and breadth of Fremantle’s design community.
 Architecture, interiors and landscape; fashion, communications, product and digital design.
-For a small port in an isolated corner of the globe, we’re got an high concentration of design talent.
+For a small port in an isolated corner of the globe, we’re got a high concentration of design talent.
 And if awards are any measure, we’re punching well above our weight.

 A team is born

-With ICS’s support, we’re working on bringing you a series of events and initiatives that will, in the words of founding committee member Jen Lowe, connect designers with the ‘real world’ and the ’real world’ with design.
+We’re working to bring you a series of events that – in the words of team member Jen Lowe – will connect designers with the ‘real world’ and the ’real world’ with design.
 We’re excited by how much there is to share.
+And fortunate to have found in ICS a principal sponsor and partner with aligned values and a belief in what we’re doing.
+With their help, and with support from the City of Fremantle, we’re bringing DesignFreo to life.

 DesignFreo embraces ideas and inspiration from near and far but we firmly believe that if we want things to change, our own community is the place to start.

 We care about our town and its future.
 It’s a place with an open mind, a social conscience and a commitment to sustainability.
-We think it can be a ‘design city’ – a place that embraces design that respects people, place and planet.
+We think it can be a ‘design city’ – a place that embraces good design.
 Fremantle has shown that it’s proud to lead by example and we’re on board with that.

 2020 has challenged us all in every way.
 As borders close and we stay closer to home there’s never been a better time to look locally for the things we need to sustain ourselves and our communities.